Financial Aid FAQ

 How much is my tuition?
 When are my tuition and fees due?
 How do I make a payment?

+Tuition and fee charges and student payments are handled by the Bursar’s Office.
 Current year approved tuition and fee information is available on the Bursar’s page.
 For additional tuition and fee and payment information contact the Bursar’s Office by phone at (702) 968-2072 or (801) 878-1032, or by email at firstname.lastname@example.org.

 Where and when can I get my refund check for living expenses?